What Is MTA-STS: Why You Need It and How It Works

 Let’s dive further into the two components of the MTA-STS policy.

-MTA-STS is a TXT file executed through HTTPS.
+The MTA-STS policy file is a TXT file served over HTTPS.

 The table below explains the components of an MTA-STS file shown in the image above.